 At camp, your child gets to be surrounded by people that they like and want to be like.
 People who are “still cool”.
 [Note: when our four children were teens at camp, Susie and I would joke that all the kids at camp thought we were special, except for our four kiddos that KNEW that we were not.]

 There is nothing as cool to a camper than a 19-year-old who truly cares about them.

 We hire counselors and staff to encourage, support, and praise strength.
 They will not focus on shortcomings but help direct attention to what IS strong in each child.
 This support from adult role models who are not family is powerful.
 Family is required to love and support a child, so the child can take it for granted.
 But when that cool non-family adult believes in a child, that kiddo feels special and hears with fresh ears and thinks with a fresh mind.

 I could swamp you with stories about shy, introverted children that found confidence (me); bossy children who learned to play well with others; teens that realized that they did not want their phone to “own” them; or perfectionists that learned that failure is simply a way to learn, not something to fear.
 But I will wrap this up instead.

 To conclude, I want to share one of Susie’s best observations.
 Camp not only helps campers become more strong and capable, but it helps each child develop the particular strengths that they need the most.
-A child who thinks he can never leave his mother’s side develops independence.
-The quiet child learns that her voice is worth listening to.
-The impatient child fosters compromise and the ability to wait.

 In a world that is producing many children who feel overwhelmed or dependent, few gifts are greater than strength.